ljpatrick/marxpaint/docs/en/README.txt

   Windows Users

-                                                            [Tux Paint Icon]
+                                                            [Marx Paint Icon]
-                                                               Tux Paint
+                                                               Marx Paint

-         If you installed Tux Paint on your computer using the 'Tux Paint Installer,' it will have asked you whether you wanted a 'Start' menu short-cut, and/or a desktop shortcut.
-If you agreed, you can simply run Tux Paint from the 'Tux Paint' section of your 'Start' menu (e.g., under 'All Programs'), or by double-clicking the 'Tux Paint' icon on your desktop, if you had the installer place one there.
+         If you installed Marx Paint on your computer using the 'Marx Paint Installer,' it will have asked you whether you wanted a 'Start' menu short-cut, and/or a desktop shortcut.
+If you agreed, you can simply run Marx Paint from the 'Marx Paint' section of your 'Start' menu (e.g., under 'All Programs'), or by double-clicking the 'Marx Paint' icon on your desktop, if you had the installer place one there.

-         If you're using the 'portable' (ZIP-file) version of Tux Paint, or if you used the 'Tux Paint Installer,' but chose not to have shortcuts installed, you'll need to double-click the "tuxpaint.exe" icon in the "Tux Paint" folder on your computer.
+         If you're using the 'portable' (ZIP-file) version of Marx Paint, or if you used the 'Marx Paint Installer,' but chose not to have shortcuts installed, you'll need to double-click the "marxpaint.exe" icon in the "Marx Paint" folder on your computer.

-         By default, the 'Tux Paint Installer' will put Tux Paint's folder in "C:\Program Files\", though you may have changed this when you ran the installer.
+         By default, the 'Marx Paint Installer' will put Marx Paint's folder in "C:\Program Files\", though you may have changed this when you ran the installer.

-         If you used the 'ZIP-file' download, Tux Paint's folder will be wherever you extracted the contents of the ZIP file.
+         If you used the 'ZIP-file' download, Marx Paint's folder will be wherever you extracted the contents of the ZIP file.

      ----------------------------------------------------------------------

   macOS Users

-         Simply double-click the "Tux Paint" icon.
+         Simply double-click the "Marx Paint" icon.

      ----------------------------------------------------------------------

 Title Screen

-       When Tux Paint first loads, a title/credits screen will appear.
+       When Marx Paint first loads, a title/credits screen will appear.

                                  [Title screen]

-       Once loading is complete, press a key or click or tap in the Tux Paint window to continue.
+       Once loading is complete, press a key or click or tap in the Marx Paint window to continue.
 (Or, after about 5 seconds, the title screen will go away automatically.)